- Anorexia nervosa is a serious eating disorder characterized by restricted food intake and fear of weight gain.

 Physical signs

-Because anorexia can affect every organ system in the body, physical symptoms are often present, including:
+Because anorexia can affect every organ system in the body, it often comes with physical and physiological symptoms, including:

 - Weight loss, or lack of expected weight gain or height growth in children